michaelhcho91/Assemble/README.md

 # Technologies

-Development technologies for `Assemble!` include HTML5 Canvas and vanilla Javascript.
+Development technologies for `Assemble!` include HTML5 Canvas and vanilla JavaScript.

 # Future Implementations

 * Another canvas to render a piece to be held.
-* A preview of the position the active piece would be if it was dropped.